epam/edp-install/docs/user-guide/manage-container-registries.md

 # Manage Container Registries

-This guide provides instructions on integrating the container registry with the EPAM Delivery Platform.
+This guide provides instructions on integrating the container registry with the KubeRocketCI.

 ## Supported Registry Providers